How to Give Feedback to Your Manager

 No one likes to be caught off guard, and it’s important that you give your manager time to prepare for this meeting, as well.
 Email them to set up a time to talk.
 Ask if it would be okay for you to provide feedback, as it relates to your relationship or the work that you do for them.

 Take some time to write down what you want to say and how you want to say it.
-Get out a pen and paper and write out your main concerns, using concrete examples.
+Write your main concerns, using concrete examples.
 It’s crucial to give examples so you can frame the conversation around something specific and not just appear as if you have an axe to grind.

 And read through your points a couple of times before the meeting, so that you don’t appear as if you’re reading from a script.
 If there is something you can do to help the situation—for example, writing an agenda for meetings—include that too and always offer to help.

-While it’s important to give feedback to your boss directly, there is also a chance that your boss won’t be receptive to your feedback.
-Your boss may become defensive or, in the worst case scenario, hostile.
+While it’s important to give feedback to your manager directly, there is also a chance that your boss won’t be receptive to your feedback.
+Your boss may become defensive or, in the worst-case scenario, hostile.
 If this is the case, it may be best not to bring up feedback again and you’d be better served going to human resources if you have an issue you’d like to discuss.
-It may also be a sign of a hostile work environment—and a sign to move on.
+It may also be a sign of a toxic work environment—and a sign to move on.

-31 Responses to How to Give Feedback to Your Boss
+31 Responses to How to Give Feedback to Your Manager

 Leave a Reply